 What are the Screening Choices?

-There are many choices for screening in the average risk population.
+There are many choices for colorectal cancer screening in the average risk population.
 Who is considered an average risk person?
 Someone between age 50 and 75 without a personal or family history of colon or rectal cancer or polyps and without abdominal symptoms such as blood in the stool, change in the caliber of the stool, or abdominal pain.

 There are stool-based tests and there are also direct visualization tests, such as colonoscopy, used for screening.